c-0w0/FYP-Gmail-Statistics-Management/README.md

 ![image](https://github.com/user-attachments/assets/b98267f8-2e63-4e48-a889-1ea37ce02f91)
 ![image](https://github.com/user-attachments/assets/7e62a803-695e-4e6c-b46c-8840f6262fdc)

-The rest of the interactibles will bring you to Gmail directly, which is not provided screenshot.
+The rest of the intractables will bring you to Gmail directly, which is not provided screenshot.

 # Prerequisites